Garrakx/Custom-Regions/References/README.md

 If you are not familiar with any of these, it is probably a good idea to get learn about Rain World Modding first:
 * [Modding wiki](https://rain-world-modding.github.io/rain-world-modding/) (it is under construction).
 * Rain World's [official discord](discord.gg/rainworld).

+The VisualStudio project for this mod is configured to run `build.bat` file in this folder as a post-build event, add any commands you want to run in your own version of this file.